nighthawkcoders/nighthawk_csp/_posts/2022-04-24-Proctored-MCQ2.md

 *  Monday May 2 - AP Create Task Due
 *  Monday May 9 - AP Exam
 ### Practice Testing and Create Task
-Everyone is taking test this Tuesday.
+Everyone is taking the test this Tuesday.
 * MCQ Testing Rules
     * MCQ testing completed during class.
     * MCQ scores will be posted on GitHub Pages.